-- □ it is calculated in Botswana Pula and Thebes instead of Rands and (SA) cents; - □ retail margins are lower (5.1 US φ /liter vs 6.6 US φ /liter); - □ rail freight (and not the pipeline tariff) is applied to the Durban Basic Fuel Price to obtain an ex-tax cost delivered into depots in Gaborone; - it has different taxes, although the customs duties are the same; - □ prices change approximately mid-month with the date being at the choosing of the government.
-As in South Africa, OMC margins are adjusted for surpluses / deficits through the Equalisation Fund levy, and; - □ regional price variations are based on incremental road transport costs for every 50 km beyond Gaborone, instead of by Magisterial Districts as in South Africa.
+- It has different taxes, although the customs duties are the same; - Prices change approximately mid-month with the date being at the choosing of the government.
+As in South Africa, OMC margins are adjusted for surpluses / deficits through the Equalisation Fund levy; - Regional price variations are based on incremental road transport costs for every 50 km beyond Gaborone, instead of by Magisterial Districts as in South Africa.